Maughan-Lab/fabrial/doc/plugin_guide/plugin_guide.md

 TODO; ignore this for now

-## Converting to a Global Plugin
+## Converting to a Local Plugin

-> This section is optional if you only want a local plugin.
+> This section is optional if you only want a global plugin.

-To convert a local plugin to a global plugin, we just need to make it buildable.
+To convert a global plugin to a local plugin, we just need to make it buildable.
 We'll use [`hatch`](https://hatch.pypa.io/latest/) to build our plugin.

 Move your plugin module back into **`my_plugin`**, then create a **`README.md`** file and a **`pyproject.toml`** file.
 We'll set up a basic **`pyproject.toml`**, but additional information about this file can be found [here](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/).
 The project folder should look like this: